-This division continually maintains a close perimeter of agents around its protectees.
-It also conducts advanced security surveys for Presidential trips and major events.
-Since 1992, PPD has included a special unit known as the Counter Assault Team (CAT).
+Congress mandated the United States Secret Service to protect the President of the United States following the assassination of President William McKinley in 1901.
+Protection remains the agency’s primary mission to this day.
+The division of the Secret Service specifically responsible for the President’s personal security and the First Family is the Presidential Protective Division (PPD).
+This division maintains a close perimeter of agents around its protectees and conducts advanced security surveys for Presidential trips and events.
+Since 1992, the PPD has included a special unit known as the Counter Assault Team (CAT).

-Today, the Secret Service is authorized by law to protect:
+The Secret Service is authorized by law to protect:

-- the immediate families of the above individuals;
+- The immediate families of the above individuals;

-- children of former presidents until age 16;
+- Children of former presidents until age 16;

-- visiting heads of foreign states or governments and their spouses traveling with them, other distinguished foreign visitors to the United States, and official representatives of the United States performing special missions abroad;
+- Visiting heads of foreign states or governments and their spouses traveling with them, other distinguished foreign visitors to the United States, and official representatives of the United States performing special missions abroad;

-- major Presidential and Vice Presidential candidates, and their spouses within 120 days of a general Presidential election.
+- Major Presidential and Vice Presidential candidates and their spouses within 120 days of a general Presidential election.

 How Protection Works

 The United States Secret Service employs certain protective methods for all individuals under its protection.
 These methods may vary slightly for permanent protectees, such as the President and the First Lady, with dedicated teams of special agents assigned to them for 3 to 5 years.
 Temporary protectees, such as political candidates and foreign dignitaries, are provided with special agents on temporary assignment from Secret Service field offices.